Table of Contents

 Most of the time, our society encourages us, either explicitly or inadvertently, to be self-controlled and disciplined.
-Our schools, workplace, institutions all celebrate the qualities of order, diligence, discipline, performance, and compliance.
-We do need rules and people who respect them for our society to function and flourish and being conscientious and discipline are definitely virtues.
+Our schools, workplace, and institutions all celebrate the qualities of order, diligence, discipline, performance, and compliance.
+We do need rules and people who respect them for our society to function and flourish, and being conscientious and disciplined are definitely virtues.
 However, there is indeed something as too much of a good thing.
-It turns out; research has indicated that the relationship between self-control tendencies and mental health falls on a bell curve— too much or too little self-control is not conducive to wellbeing (Lynch, Hempel & Dunkley 2015).
+It turns out; research has indicated that the relationship between self-control tendencies and mental health falls on a bell curve— too much or too little self-control is not conducive to well-being (Lynch, Hempel & Dunkley 2015).
 Wanting to have some control is human, but a severe fear of losing control can be detrimental to mental health.

 Overcontrol and severe fear of losing control is caused by a combination of bio-temperament (nature), upbringing (nurture), and cultural and systemic factors (nurture).
 Sometimes it is a function that helps you do well in the world, but to its extreme, being over-controlled is not sustainable and causes you to feel increasingly alone and unfulfilled in life.
-In this article, I will address overcontrol from multiple perspectives— from cognitive psychology, Schema, Jungian Theory, to personality typologies such as MBTI and the Enneagram.
+In this article, I will address overcontrol from multiple perspectives— from cognitive psychology, Schema, and Jungian Theory, to personality typologies such as MBTI and the Enneagram.

 He is terribly afraid of dying because he hasn’t yet lived.”